Positive maps and extendibility hierarchies from copositive matrices: Introduction

 This paper provides affirmative answers to all these questions.
 We introduce a comprehensive framework for understanding positivity and decomposability of DUC/CDUC maps by defining and analyzing novel cones of matrix pairs.
 Our main contributions are as follows: \begin{itemize} \item \underline{The Pairwise Copositive Cone}: We introduce in \cref{sec:COPCP} the cone of \emph{pairwise copositive matrices}, denoted $\COPCP_n$.
 Our first main result is that this cone is the dual of the $\PCP_n$ cone and provides the sought-after characterization: a DUC/CDUC map parameterized by a pair $(A,B)$ is positive if and only if $(A,B) \in \COPCP_n$.
 This completely resolves the problem of characterizing positivity for this class of maps, answering \boxed{{\rm Q}1}.

-\item \underline{A bridge between the classical and pairwise cones}: We establish a powerful constructive result, Theorem \ref{thm:COPCP-from-COP}, which provides a canonical way to ``lift'' any matrix $A \in \COP_n$ to a family of pairs in $\COPCP_n$.
+\item \underline{A bridge between the classical and pairwise cones}: We establish a powerful constructive result, Theorem \ref{thm:COPCP-from-COP}, which provides a canonical way to ``lift'' any matrix $M \in \COP_n$ to a family of pairs in $\COPCP_n$.
 This theorem enables the transfer results about copositive matrices into the domain of operator algebra and quantum information theory.
 These results, discussed in \cref{sec:positivity}, and the results discussed in the next point (see \cref{sec:decomposability}) answer \boxed{{\rm Q}2}.

-\item \underline{Characterization of decomposability}: We extend our analysis to decomposability by introducing the cone of \emph{pairwise decomposable matrices}, $\PDEC_n$.
+\item \underline{Characterization of (in)decomposability}: We extend our analysis to decomposability by introducing the cone of \emph{pairwise decomposable matrices}, $\PDEC_n$.
 We show this cone precisely characterizes decomposable DUC/CDUC maps and prove an analogous constructive theorem (Theorem \ref{thm:PDEC-from-SPN}) that links $\PDEC_n$ to the tractable cone $\SPN_n$.
-The gap between $\COPCP_n$ and $\PDEC_n$ thus corresponds to the domain of indecomposable positive maps, and our results bridge this gap to the one between $\COP_n$ and $\SPN_n$, which has been studied extensively in the literature.
+In particular, for each matrix in $\COP_n \setminus \SPN_n$, we construct an \emph{$(n^2 - n)/2$-dimensional family of positive indecomposable linear maps} (Corollary~\ref{cor:PosIndecomp}).
+Interestingly, we further show that when the underlying copositive matrix is \emph{extremal}, the lifted family translates directly into a family of \emph{optimal} entanglement witnesses, yielding an $(n^2 - n)/2$-dimensional collection of “edge” objects (Corollary~\ref{cor:OptimalEW}).
+The gap between $\COPCP_n$ and $\PDEC_n$ thus corresponds to the domain of indecomposable positive maps, and our results bridge this gap to the one between $\COP_n$ and $\SPN_n$, which has been studied extensively in the literature. {Markov-Choi maps (discussed in \cref{sec:XJ}) correspond to LDUI maps having a special form.
+We characterize positivity, decomposability, and other properties of such maps in Proposition \ref{prop:equivalent-MC-positive}.
+In Propositions \ref{prop:MC-PDEC1} and \ref{prop:MC-PDEC2}, we further provide new conditions for identifying positive indecomposable linear maps within this family.
+As a consequence, in Section \ref{sec:MC1} and Examples \ref{ex:MC-PosIndecomp1}, \ref{ex:MC-PosIndecomp2}, and \ref{ex:MC-PosIndecomp3}, we present several examples of indecomposable Markov–Choi maps that significantly extend the known classes described in \cite{kye1992,cho1992,ha2003class}. }